-This course is primarily concerned with developing the students' understanding of the concepts of calculus and providing experience with its methods and applications.
-The course emphasizes a multirepresentational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
+AP Calculus AB is primarily concerned with developing the students' understanding of the concepts of calculus and providing experience with its methods and applications.
+The course emphasizes a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
 The connections among these representations also are important.
 Broad concepts and widely applicable methods are emphasized.
 The focus of the courses is neither manipulation nor memorization of an extensive taxonomy of functions, curves, theorems, or problem types.
 The basic approach includes independent study and standard lecture periods.
 The course is very rigorous and is intended for accelerated students.

 All students enrolled in the course will be required to take the AP Calculus AB exam in May.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Prerequisite: 87 or higher in Honors Pre-calculus (441) or 92 or higher in CP Pre-calculus (442)
+Prerequisite: 87 or higher in Honors Precalculus (441) or 92 or higher in CP Precalculus (442)

-HONORS CALCULUS (452) ♦ Level: HON
+HONORS CALCULUS A (449) ♦.5

-This course covers differential and integral calculus of functions of one variable.
+This course covers differential calculus of functions of one variable.
 The basic approach includes independent study and standard lecture periods.
 The course is rigorous and is intended for accelerated students.

-Prerequisite: 82 or higher in Honors Pre-Calculus (441) or an 87 or higher in Pre-Calculus (442)
+Prerequisite: 82 or higher in Honors Precalculus B (435) or an 87 or higher in Precalculus B (437)